ManimCommunity/manim/docs/source/contributing/development.rst

      <../installation>` to install **Manim's dependencies**,
      primarily ``ffmpeg`` and ``LaTeX``.

-   - We recommend `Poetry <https://python-poetry.org>`__ to manage your developer installation of Manim.
+   - We recommend using `Poetry <https://python-poetry.org>`__ to manage your developer installation of Manim.
 Poetry is a tool for dependency management and packaging in Python.
-It allows to declare the libraries your project depends on and it will manage (install / update) them for you.
+It allows you to declare the libraries your project depends on, and it will manage (install / update) them for you.
 In addition, Poetry provides a simple interface for managing virtual environments.